 A Level 4 survey but usually over a smaller area.
 Chambers outside of the target area will still be investigated to check if apparatus from these could cross the survey area.

 Traced features are tied-in and a cross-section of the apparatus located is usually provided.

 This type of survey is not as comprehensive as a full Level 4 survey as all of a site is not covered but it can be used to target key areas within a site.

 All potential statutory undertakers will be contacted.
 Various turnaround options can be provided but drawings are usually supplied by the undertakers in around 2 weeks.

 Record drawings can be provided in hardcopy or digital format and a composite CAD plan can be produced if required.

 Phase SI will always propose a survey strategy that best suits the project specific requirements using the best available equipment.
 We will always detail what level of survey our quote is based upon to ensure that our quote can be compared with others on a like for like basis.
-We can tie in our survey results using total stations or RTK GPS systems to produce accurate CAD plans or utilities can just be marked out on site.
+We can tie in our survey results using total stations or RTK GNSS systems to produce accurate CAD plans or utilities can just be marked out on site.